-I wish I had thought about doing this after I went for my run on day 4, because it would have made for a great before and after shot.
-With Shoes For Crews shoes they send out a little cleaning pick for the bottom of your shoes.
+I wish I had thought about doing this after I went for my run on day 4 because it would have made for a great before and after shot.
+With Shoes For Crews shoes, they send out a little cleaning pick for the bottom of your shoes.
 It’s such a simple little device, but it sure does clean your shoes thoroughly.
-This is the pick, and a before and after shot of just a few strokes with this thing:
+This is the pick and a before and after shot of just a few strokes with this thing:

-As for cleaning the rest of it, I just used a damp (not wet) cloth to wipe the outside of the shoes, which made it look like it’s brand new self again, simple stuff.
+As for cleaning the rest of it, I just used a damp (not wet) cloth to wipe the outside of the shoes, which made it look like it’s a brand new self again, simple stuff.

 Day 7 – Conclusion

 The men’s Evolution shoes I chose turned out to be better than I expected, I really did put them through some strenuous tests in the first week of owning them, and maybe some of the tests seemed unnecessary, but why do something only mediocre right?
 I would rather give you a thorough, in-depth review of something and not just say “Hey these are good, you should get yourself some”.

 The last pair of Shoes For Crews shoes I owned lasted me a year and a half of many opens, closes, mids and doubles.
 I’m hoping that this pair will do the same.
 If the other shoes they currently offer are to the same standard as the ones I’ve been wearing, then you will be getting a great pair of work shoes for a very reasonable price.